Keith-S-Thompson/the-flat-trantor-society/README.md

   quibbles with the ISO C standard.
 - Shell commands: `echo` vs. `printf`.
 - `#!/usr/bin/foo` vs. `#!/usr/bin/env foo`
-- `crontab -e` considered harmful; more generally, how to manage your crontab.
-Don't be tempted to edit `/etc/crontab`; per-user crontabs exist for a reason.
+- `crontab -e` considered harmful; more generally, how to manage your crontab (keep it in a file under source control and use `crontab filename` to install it).
+And don't be tempted to edit `/etc/crontab` or `/etc/cron.d/*`; per-user crontabs exist for a reason.
+(Hmm, what's the point of system crontabs if the `root` user can use use the `crontab` command?)
 - Google Groups considered harmful
 - `void main()` is useful for detecting bad C textbooks (should I resist the temptation to mention "shibboleth"?)